Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 The following examples show basic graphing and alerting configurations.

 ### To Create a Throughput Graph
 This example explains how you can configure a Grafana graph to show total read and write throughput across your cluster.
-For more information, see [Creating a Prometheus Graph](https://prometheus.io/docs/visualization/grafana/#creating-a-prometheus-graph) in the Prometheus documentation.

-**Note:** Before you begin, ensure that you have Grafana installed and configured to pull from a Prometheus instance.

 1. In Grafana, click **+** and then click **Create Dashboard**.